-Homemade kielbasa is surprisingly simple to prepare.
-With just a few ingredients, you will have fresh sausage on the table in no time!
+This homemade kielbasa is surprisingly simple to prepare.
+With just a few ingredients and the help of a sausage stuffing attachment, you will have fresh kielbasa on the table in no time!

 Homemade kielbasa was a tradition in my childhood home on Easter and Christmas.
 My father would butcher a pig and my mother would hand case the meat all day long.
-The process I will share with you below is much simpler, without skimping on flavor!
+The process I will share with you below is much simpler, without skimping on any of the homemade flavors!

 How to Cook Kielbasa

-There are two ways to cook kielbasa: baked from fresh in the oven or smoked.
-Both ways are awesome, it just comes to what you’re in the mood for!
+There are two ways to cook kielbasa: baked in the oven or smoked.
+Both ways are awesome, it just comes to what you’re in the mood for.
 Baked kielbasa will have a nice, crispy casing when removed from the oven, while smoked kielbasa will have a BBQ-like flavor and a beautiful red hue.

 Bake Fresh Kielbasa in the Oven